 There is literally nothing else out there like Men’s Liberty.
 It’s truly a product that changes people’s lives.
-Nearly 1.5 million Men’s Liberty units have been used without a single reportable adverse event caused by the device including UTI and skin injury.
+People have used nearly 1.5 million Men’s Liberty units without the device causing a single reportable adverse event including UTI and skin injury.
 Compare that to other outdated managements devices like indwelling catheters, condom catheters or diapers which have astronomical infection rates that result in additional medications, hospitalizations and even death.
 There is, quite simply, no comparison.
 We are head and shoulders above the rest.

 The most important features of Men’s Liberty are:

-- It’s completely external – There is nothing in Men’s Liberty which goes inside the body.
-This eliminates one of the primary infection paths you find with indwelling catheters.
+- It’s completely external – In fact, there is nothing in Men’s Liberty which goes inside the body.
+Therefore, this eliminates one of the primary infection paths you find with indwelling catheters.
 As a completely non-invasive product, Men’s Liberty is more comfortable, easier to apply, reduces the need for skilled nurses to manage incontinence and improves health outcomes.

 - It’s made from skin friendly hydrocolloid – hydrocolloid has been used in wound care for decades.
-It is safe, skin friendly, latex free and hypoallergenic.
+As a matter of fact, it is safe, skin friendly, latex free and hypoallergenic.
 Quite simply, it’s better for people’s skin.
 It reduces or eliminates skin tears and injuries, all the while maintaining a secure seal for 24-48 hours.

-- It’s covered by Medicare, most state Medicaids, VA/TriCare, Workers Compensation and most private insurances.
+- Medicare, most state Medicaids, VA/TriCare, Workers Compensation and most private insurances cover it.
 Most of our customers can get a healthier product for little to nothing out of pocket which helps their bottom line.

 [i] Brazzelli et al. “Absorbent Products for Containing Urinary and/or Fecal Incontinence in Adults,” Journal of Wound, Ostomy and Continence Nursing, Jan.
 2002: pp. 45-54.